 Understanding Protein Folding and Misfolding

 The sequence of amino acids in a protein, linked by peptide bonds, determines its unique three-dimensional structure, which is essential for its function.
-However, the process of protein folding is complex and can be affected by various factors, such as temperature, pH, and the presence of other molecules.
+On the flip side, the process of protein folding is complex and can be affected by various factors, such as temperature, pH, and the presence of other molecules.
 Sometimes, proteins can misfold, leading to the formation of aggregates that can be toxic to cells.

 Tips and Expert Advice